warning: This fic is based on the manga and contains major spoilers for the Jinchuu Arc.

 "You'll just have to be patient," he said quietly.
 "Sooner or later, I'll send you home.
 Back to Tokyo."

 She said nothing for several seconds.
-He felt her gaze fixed upon his face, her expression still even as her clenched the vase in her hands.
+He felt her gaze fixed upon his face, her expression still even as she clenched the vase against her.
 He was certain she was only a few heartbeats away from crying.
 Breathing deeply, he waited for the inevitable.

 "How soon will that be?" she asked, her voice steady.

 He looked at her and saw the raw concern in her eyes.
-Concern for him.
-A predatory smirk lifted his features, 'As soon as Battousai dies...'
+Concern for the monster that murdered his sister.
+A surge of hate moved through his body as a predatory smirk lifted his features, 'As soon as Battousai dies...'

-His answer did nothing to deflate her worry and he was glad.
-Neither spoke for several seconds as the ocean licked the shore.
-He felt her move closer to him and knew she was steeling herself.
+When he looked at her again he was pleased to see that his answer did nothing to deflate her worry.
+Neither spoke for several seconds as the ocean lapped the shore, then he felt her move closer to him and knew she was steeling herself.
 He was grudgingly impressed that she even had to courage to speak to him, let alone approach him.

 "Just tell me one thing," she said, voice still amazingly calm.
 "Why didn't you kill me?
-I was certain that I'd be killed."
+I was certain your plan was to... to kill me."

 Nee-san, for all of her beauty and intelligence, was a lady first and in all things.
-Kamiya was still unmarried, lived unconventionally with a boy and a wandering assassin, dressed in men's clothing and taught kendo.
-Her hands were small and calloused.
+Kamiya was still unmarried, lived unconventionally with an orphaned boy and a wandering assassin.
+On top of that, she often dressed in men's clothing and taught kendo.
+Kamiya's hands were small and calloused.
 Nee-san's hands had been small and soft.

 Bone-weary, Enishi turned away from the girl and started toward the house.
 He would have plenty of time to consider the Kamiya girl after a much needed nap.